Holidays

 June 1-3, 2025

 Shavuot marks the giving of the Torah on Mt.
-Sinai.
-It is celebrated by re-experiencing the receiving G-d's gift and hearing the reading of the Ten Commandments in synagogue.
-We also light candles, stay up all night to learn Torah, feast on dairy foods, and more.
+Sinai more than 33 hundred years ago.
+It is celebrated by reading of the Ten Commandments in synagogue, recalling and re-experiencing this monumental event.
+We stay up all night to learn Torah, feast on dairy foods, and more.

 June 29, 2025